Everest Three High Passes Trek

 Everest Three Passes Trek in Autumn Season (September to November)

 Autumn is one of the best seasons for trekking.
 The weather conditions and mild temperatures are perfect for trekking.
-The crystal clear skies offer stunning mountain views.
+The clear skies offer stunning mountain views.
 The major festivals of Nepal including Dashain and Tihar are celebrate during autumn.
 You can experience the festivities and culture of Nepal.

 Everest Three Passes Trek in Winter Season (December to February)

-Trekking in the Everest Three high passes in winter is less popular.
+Trekking Everest Three high passes in winter is less popular.
 It is extremely cold and snow covers the trails making the high passes difficult to cross.
 Some of the teahouses close, so there will be limited accommodation.
 You should be prepared with extra clothing and proper gear to trek in this season.
 Despite the challenges, it rewards with solitude and serene landscape.

 Everest Three Passes Trek in Summer/Monsoon Season (June to August)